laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 When this test fails, what is wrong?
 It could be that a newly created cat is not a good kitty, as it should be.
 It could be that there's an error with the number of kittens that a newly created cat has.
 It could be that the cat was erroneously assigned an owner.
 You'd have to track down the particular assertion in the test code, because seeing that "cat stuff" has failed does not tell you anything.
 If the name of the test case failing does not let you know what the failure is and preferably give you a very good pointer to where the failure lies, you are probably testing too much in each individual test case.
 There are numerous cases where I've gone in and fixed code just based on seeing the name of the test case that failed, without ever looking at the actual test code.
-This is a result of well-specified, directed tests.
+This is a common consequence of well-specified, directed tests.

 ### Unit Tests Should Be Independent